brageon/biwa/plot/chat.md

 4. Don't think too much.
 At the interview I might be a business "HD" with clear goals.
 5. At work and/or poker, I'm more focused, sorted.

 Now it's DD (H-last), but if 7,10 then CD.
-Silly inviting trust beside EXTP with vulnerable F.
+Silly inviting trust beside 7 or 8.
 ```
 1 Of course I don't tell my colleagues straight away as it would be overwhelming.
 2 Instead it will be step by step to give 4 skills instead of 16.